Floating on the turquoise waters of the Ionian Sea, Zante is more than a party island.

 Whether you want to do some window shopping or you’ve left some bits to the last minute, Birmingham Airport has a huge range of shops for you to browse.
-Check out World Duty Free for great savings, grab a magazine and bag of sweets for the plane from WHSmith, and even get some new jewellery at Pandora or Accessorize.
+Check out World Duty Free for great savings, grab a magazine and bag of sweets for the plane from WHSmith, and even get some new jewellery at Accessorize.
 If you are visiting Zante to party, head to Aerospa, who will do your nails in under 15 minutes!

 Want to relax before your flight?
 We’ve got five airport lounges , where you can enjoy complimentary food and drinks, unlimited WiFi and great runway views before you fly.

 If you prefer to take public transport, you will find bus services running directly to the airport or to Birmingham International Airport train station.
-There is a free and frequent Air-Rail link from the station that takes you to the terminal in just two minutes.
+There is a free and frequent Air-Rail link from the station that takes you to the terminal in just minutes.

 Arriving at Zante Airport

 Located just 5km from Zante city centre, Zante Airport is very conveniently situated for holidaymakers visiting the island.

 Unfortunately, no local buses service the airport, so you will need to take a taxi to Zante Town, which takes around 15 minutes.
 If you need to get elsewhere, you can transfer to the bus which will take you to other places on the island.